 Before this wood framed North St. Petrie Church was moved to Jewell, the Immanuel Lutheran Brethern Church was organized in Jewell on May 11, 1951 under the leadership of Pastor Joseph Aarhus.
 The church began with charter members who moved quickly to start, build and complete a basement church at this corner of Johnson and Deckor Streets.
 They dedicated the new structure on December 16, 1951.

-Less than four years later, on June 6, 1955, at a special meeting of Immanuel Lutheran Brethern.
-The members of North St. Petrie Church offered to sell them their church for one dollar and the cost of moving it to Jewell.
+Less than four years later, on June 6, 1955, at a special meeting of Immanuel Lutheran Brethern, the members of North St. Petrie Church offered to sell them their church building for one dollar and the cost of moving it to Jewell.
 On January 27, 1956, Brown House Movers moved the building to Jewell and placed it on the existing foundation plus an additional eight feet at the north end of the basement.
-In the process of moving the steeple was removed and never replaced.
+In the process of moving, the steeple was removed and never replaced.

 Pastors at Immanuel Lutheran Brethern included E. L. Reisem, Eugene Boe, George Bavis, Bill Turpin, David Hagen, Harley Frey, Al Storry, Bob Woolsey and Wilbur Van Langen.

 The front door needed to be replaced with a wider door.